derekgwu/Python-Programming/Week2/week2notes.md

 ### A small detour: edge cases

 It's important to know that we cannot make "perfect" code.
-But thorough testing code strengthens it and prevents any user from breaking it.
+But thorough testing of code strengthens it and prevents the chance of any user breaking it.
 For example, take this sample code:

 ```
 def findMax(arr):